 Verification Guide — Reproducing the Benchmark Claims

-Guide for a reader who wants to independently verify any claim made in PAPER.md, README.md, or results/FINAL-REPORT-3JUDGE-20260422.md.
+Guide for a reader who wants to independently verify any claim made in PAPER, README, or the per-task results/<task>/final-report.md files.
 Everything needed is checked into results/ — no private state, no network access.

 0. Setup